yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### Can I download backups?

 Currently, Yugabyte Cloud does not support self-service backup downloads.
-Contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431) for assistance.
+Contact {{<support-cloud>}} for assistance.